oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 ### 4.3.2 Request Repository

 When requesting a repository (AKA "TC GitHub version control instance") for a work product, it is necessary to identify the maintainer(s) to be assigned to the new repo, and provide a description of the work product.
-OASIS TC Administration will take care of creating the repo, assigning the maintainers (including confirming that an ICLA is in place), and notifying the maintainers once the repo has been created.
+OASIS TC Administration will take care of creating the repo, assigning the maintainers, and notifying the maintainers once the repo has been created.
 A list of the TC's work product repos and the maintainers associated with each can be found on the OASIS [Teams](https://github.com/orgs/oasis-tcs/teams?utf8=%E2%9C%93&query=openc2) page on GitHub.

 ### 4.3.3 Configure Repository